someonesdad1/hobbyutil/project_list.md

 [util/tlc.py](util/tlc.py) | Python script to rename all files in a directory to lower or upper case.
 [util/html_tokens.py](util/html_tokens.py) | Will produce a list of readable words from an HTML file, all in lower case, one per line.
 You could then run the list of words through a spell checker.
 [util/tree.py](util/tree.py) | Python script to print an ASCII representation of a directory tree.
 It can optionally decorate the tree with each directory's size in MBytes and highlight a regular expression in color.
 [util/unicode.py](util/unicode.py) | Python script to find Unicode characters.
 You'll need to download the relevant files from the Unicode website.
+This script was written in 2014 and I based it on the information from The Unicode 7 standard; version 12 is current in 2019 and it's on my todo list to upgrade this script.
+Yet I still use this script every day when working on my computer.
 [util/unx.py](util/unx.py) | Produces a list of files that are candidates for turning their execute bit permission off.
 This is useful on Windows machines running cygwin to avoid a "sea of green" in an ls listing with colorizing on.
 [util/spc_to_underscore.py](util/spc_to_underscore.py) | Python script to replace all space characters in file names with underscores.

-Updated 30 Oct 2019 10:25:09 pm
+Updated 31 Jan 2020 1:51:20 pm